kumatheworld/advent-of-code-haskell/README.md

 > **Note**: This template is inspired by and adapted from [fspoettel/advent-of-code-rust](https://github.com/fspoettel/advent-of-code-rust).
 Many thanks to Felix Spoettel for the excellent original Rust template!
 >
-> Haskell adaptation created with assistance from Amazon Q Developer.
+> Haskell adaptation created with assistance from Amazon Q Developer (Claude Sonnet 4).

 <!--- advent_readme_stars table --->\n\n<!--- benchmarking table --->\n\n---